1 - KubeFleet quickstart using kind clusters

 EOF

-Note that the CRP object features a resource selector, which targets the work
+Note that the CRP object features a resource selector, which targets the work namespace you

 just created.
 This will instruct the CRP to place the namespace itself, and all resources